If you want to explore classroom game ideas by grade level, click here to skip to that section of this blog.

 1. Quick Answer

-First, set the topic of the game (like “times tables for 7’s”).
+First, set the topic of the game (like “multiplication tables for 10s”).
 Next, have students answer one at a time starting at one side of the room and ending at the other.
 Repeat until you’ve been through the entire room a few times or you’re finished with the information you want to review.
 This works best with counting (by twos, fives, tens, etc.), times tables and other information that can fit into a big list!

 2. Spelling in Line

-Similar to Quick Answer but with spelling words!
-First, announce a spelling word; next, have the first student give the first letter, the second student the second letter, the third student the third letter, etc. until you get to the last letter of the word.
+Similar to “Quick Answer” but with spelling words!
+First, announce a spelling word.
+Next, have the first student give the first letter, the second student the second letter, the third student the third letter, etc. until you get to the last letter of the word.
 Then, announce the next word and repeat.

 3. Creative Problem Solving

 Tell your students you need to solve a problem.
 Give them an abstract problem (like “travel to the bottom of the ocean” or “set up a farm on the moon”) and a list of three random objects (a paper clip, a rubber band, a magic key, a gallon of ice cream, a pool float, headphones, etc.).
-Then, give everyone 5-10 minutes to write out a solution to the problem that involves each of the random objects in some way.
+Then, give everyone five to ten minutes to write out a solution to the problem that involves each of the random objects in some way.
 After time’s up, ask for volunteers to share their creative solutions!

 4. Making Up Words